siffiejoe/lua-moon/README.md

 #                 Moon -- A C Binding Toolkit for Lua                #

-This library provides some compatiblity functions/macros to work with the Lua C API of Lua 5.1, Lua 5.2, and Lua 5.3 in a uniform way.
-It also contains new API functions/macros to ease the binding of C libraries.
+This library provides new convenience functions for binding C types to Lua as userdata for Lua 5.1, Lua 5.2, and Lua 5.3.
+It supports objects with different lifetimes, polymorphic type checking, type-safe binding of tagged unions or embedded structs, properties and methods at the same time, and uniform handling of pointers to objects using a simple and small set of API functions.

 ##                        Using this Library                        ##